-If you’re an SEO, you know that it’s almost impossible to get links on these types of websites:
+If you’re an SEO, you know that it’s almost impossible to get backlinks on these types of high domain authority websites:

 - EDU sites